fpereiro/gotoB/tutorial/tutorial.md

 - The state determines the UI.
 - Both the user and the logic can change the state.

-In the next chapter we will cover two more fundamental concepts: *users* and *servers*.
+In the next chapter we will cover three more fundamental concepts: *data*, *servers* and *user accounts*.

-### Chapter 4: data, servers and accounts
+### Chapter 4: data, servers and user accounts

 In this chapter we will review three concepts that will put you "on the other side" of this tutorial.
 If you understand these three pieces of the puzzle, it's a fair bet to say you'll be able to grasp the rest of the concepts in this tutorial quite easily.

 The concepts are three: *data*, *servers* and *user accounts*.
 From the perspective of applications, each of them creates the need for the following one.
 For example, without data, servers are not really necessary.
 Without servers, user accounts are mostly useless.

 But indeed, data is the lifeblood of the digital world.
-As a result, data, servers and accounts are fundamental concepts to be understood.
+As a result, data, servers and user accounts are fundamental concepts to be understood.
 So here we go!

 To follow along, we will change our example from the stopwatch app to a simple todo list app: